bkw777/NODE_DATAPAC/README.md

 `OUT129,0:OUT131,64:OUT131,4`

-(BTW you usually don't need to do that manually because RAMDSK.CO will do it for you if you just answer "Y" at the "Fix?" prompt.)
+(BTW you usually don't need to do this because RAMDSK.CO will do it for you if you answer "Y" at the "Fix?" prompt.)

 ## RAMDSK
-The "driver" software for the device is either the [NODE ROM](ROM) or [RAMDSK.CO](software/RAMDSK/)
+The disk technically doesn't care what you write to it, but the normal software for the device is either the [NODE ROM](ROM) or [RAMDSK.CO](software/RAMDSK/)

-(if you want to use the device for files and not as raw space for a custom application)
+This provides a virtual disk interface where you can copy files to and from the device.

 RAMDSK provides the same functionality as the NODE ROM, and is compatible with it.
-(they both write the same filesystem format to the device, either one can read/write a device that was formatted by the other)
+They both write the same filesystem structure to the device, either one can read/write a device that was formatted by the other.

-Differences between the NODE ROM and RAMDSK.CO:
+Differences between the NODE ROM and RAMDSK:

 The NODE ROM creates a text file when it formats a blank device, RAMDSK does not.